 Black is considered the primary colour for shirts worn by members of the clergy.
 A red or maroon shirt is most typically assigned to members of the clergy who hold the position of Bishop.
 Catholic, Methodist and other denominations with bishop positions generally wear a red clergy shirt with a white collar.

-Red.
 Red is symbolic of passion and blood.
 It is worn during the feasts of the martyrs, Good Friday, Palm Sunday, and the Pentecost.
 The Cardinals wear red as a symbol for their devotion to the church and the Pope.
 It is to show their blood, which they would shed for Christ and the church.

 Pink: A special color worn only twice during the liturgical year.
 It represents a time of joy amid a period of penance and prayer.
 Green: The default color for vestments representing hope of Christ’s resurrection.